NFL on TNT: Studio shows

-TNT had a one-hour studio pregame show, titled The Stadium Show, from 1990 to 1994.
+TNT originally aired a one-hour studio pregame show, titled The Stadium Show, from 1990 to 1994.
 In 1995, this was reduced to a half-hour and retitled Pro Football Tonight, running through 1997.
 Fred Hickman was one of the studio hosts during this time, and Mark May was one of the studio analysts before moving to the booth for the final season.

-Fantasy Football legacy

-The Sunday night TNT halftime show was the first major network NFL broadcast to utilize a player statistics "crawl" at the bottom of the screen.
-With Fantasy Football in its early stages of popularity, and the internet not being readily available to the general public, this was the only way for most fans to get updated Sunday player stats without waiting until the 11:00 p.m. or midnight sports highlight shows on CNN and ESPN.
-However, in the second half of the NFL season when ESPN would broadcast Sunday night games, Fantasy Football fans would be disappointed since ESPN did not provide the same detailed crawl during their halftime show.

 Super Bowl Television

 In addition to the Sunday night games, TNT also presented an annual special, Super Bowl Television.
 The program, which aired on Friday and Saturday night, mixed a preview of that season's game with entertainment segments.
 Ernie Johnson hosted the show from the Super Bowl host city.

 The end of TNT's coverage

 TNT lost their rights to the NFL following the 1997 season after ESPN chose to bid on the entire regular season package beginning in 1998.
 In the wake of the loss of NFL rights, TNT began negotiations with NBC Sports to start a new football league; TNT eventually backed out of the proposal.
 (NBC's proposed league eventually became the XFL.)
 TNT would not air professional football again until signing on as a broadcast partner with the Alliance of American Football (AAF) in 2019.